 - WordPress Post Content Formats

-- Sections Of A WordPress Post
+- WordPress Post Features

-- Recommended Guidelines For Adding Content In WordPress
+- Guidelines For Adding Content In WordPress

 (click image above to enlarge)

-A blank Post is created …
+A new, blank Post is created …

 WordPress offers both a Visual Editor and an HTML Editor for adding text.